 Common Uses For Pink Weeping Cherry Tree Fruit

-Actually, the fruit from the pink weeping cherry tree is considered inedible due to its small size and sour taste.
-However, birds love the fruit, helping to spread the tree’s seeds and pollen by landing on it to eat.
-It can also be mixed into birdseed.
+As mentioned earlier, the fruit from the pink weeping cherry tree is actually considered inedible due to its small size and sour taste, but because birds love the fruit, you can mix it into birdseed for your backyard visitors.